-Both of these large studies demonstrate ketamine’s excellent safety profile when used with the appropriate preparation and patient selection.
+These extensive studies demonstrate ketamine’s excellent safety profile when used with the appropriate preparation and patient selection.

-Does Kayla need to have fasted?
+Does Kayla need to be fasted?

 Let’s have a look at the current guidelines and evidence.
-Several large studies have looked at this controversial issue: one study in a US PED in 2001/2002 where only 44% of patients met traditional fasting guidelines demonstrated no statistically nor clinically significant increase in adverse events in the unfasted population.
+Several large studies have looked at this controversial issue: one study in a US PED in 2001/2002, where only 44% of patients met traditional fasting guidelines, demonstrated no statistically nor clinically significant increase in adverse events in the unfasted population.

-A series of over 30,000 children undergoing PPS by Cravero et al (2006) reported only 1 episode of aspiration – and this was in a fasted patient!
+A series of over 30,000 children undergoing PPS by Cravero et al. (2006) reported only 1 episode of aspiration – and this was in a fasted patient!

 In 2014 the American College of Emergency Physicians (ACEP) altered their national guidance stating that procedural sedation “should not be delayed for children in the ED who have not been fasted.”
 This was based on a systematic review including 3,000 sedation events showing that pre-procedural fasting failed to reduce the risk of emesis, aspiration, or other adverse events.
-They acknowledged that the current evidence does not support the rationale put forth in the non-emergency medicine guidelines that adherence to minimum fasting times decreased adverse events in ED procedural sedation.
+However, they acknowledged that the current evidence does not support the rationale in the non-emergency medicine guidelines that adherence to minimum fasting times decreased adverse events in ED procedural sedation.

 *We cheered when we read this in the 2020 guideline.
 No more fasting – we’ve been saying this for years!
-But, a quick look back at the 2016 guideline shows that this was actually the recommendation back then too.
-Really careful scrutiny shows that a single word, “however”, has been removed from the start of the sentence, “traditional anaesthetic practice favours a period of fasting”, altering the tone of the recommendation to a much less dogmatic mandate about nil by mouth status.
+But, a quick look back at the 2016 guideline shows that this was the recommendation back then too.
+Careful scrutiny shows that a single word, “however”, has been removed from the start of the sentence, “traditional anaesthetic practice favours a period of fasting”, altering the tone of the recommendation to a much less dogmatic mandate about nil by mouth status.